 Oral and maxillofacial surgery is used to diagnose and treat complicated dental problems and medical conditions related to both the functional and aesthetic aspects of teeth, jaws, mouth, and face.
 Much of the treatment is focused on treating your condition using surgery and procedure performed by our oral maxillofacial surgeon.

 If a patient has one or more missing teeth in the mouth, dental implants provide a durable, long-lasting option to replace them.
 A dental implant helps to fill gaps in your smile caused as a result of missing teeth.
-The surgery involves replacing the root area of your teeth using a metal screw-like post.
+The surgery involves replacing the root area of your teeth using a titanium or zirconia screw-like post.
 It provides your teeth a strong base for crowns or artificial teeth which appear exactly like your natural teeth.